 Ortlieb makes bags for bicyclists and motorcyclists, and their duffel works well for river trippers, too

-Tips for packing an upright dry bag
+Tips for packing a dry bag

 You can make an upright dry bag with a roll-top closure work for your personal gear with some savvy packing.
 Here’s the scheme I use to cut down on dry bag dumping: